What is Preply?

 If they were to upgrade their video system, adding more interactive features, and perhaps lower their commission rates for tutors, it’d take the top spot.
 But for now,

-italki still remains at the top for the best online learning platform.
+italki still remains at the top for the best online learning platform, while Preply is in a close second for when italki isn't taking any applications in your thought language.